VoltCruelerz/OwlMarble-Magic/feats/feats.md

 _Requirement: Dexterity or Strength score of 15 or higher, Level 4_

 Your mastery with ranged weapons is legendary.
+You gain the following benefits:

-When you take the attack action on your turn and fire or throw a projectile, you may make one additional attack with disadvantage.
+- When you take the attack action on your turn and fire or throw a projectile, you may make one additional attack with disadvantage.
-You can attempt to intercept an opponent’s projectile with your own.
+- You can attempt to intercept an opponent’s projectile with your own.
 When an opponent fires a Tiny nonmagical projectile that passes through the range of your weapon, you may make an attack roll against it as a reaction.
 The projectile has an AC of 25.
 On a hit, their attack misses, and your reaction is restored.

 ## Astral-Touched [New]